 High Waves Can Reach You

 Tides and waves can easily sweep over rocks, headlands, and jetties, knocking you off and carrying you out to sea.
 In order to stay safe, assume nothing is high enough.
-Avoid exposed rocks, jetties, and headlands during strong wave action, especially during and after a storm.
+Avoid exposed rocks, jetties, and headlands during strong ocean wave action, especially during and after a storm.